Women in punk rock: Poly Styrene

 Poly Styrene (1957–2011), born Marianne Joan Elliott-Said, founded the punk band X-Ray Spex.
-The band's 1978 album Germ Free Adolescents established her as a front woman, singer-songwriter and musician.
+The band's 1978 album Germfree Adolescents established her as a front woman, singer-songwriter and musician.

 Ari Up

-Ari Up (1962–2010), was born Ariane Daniela Forster in Munich, Germany, and was a vocalist and member of The Slits, a British punk rock band.
-She was only 14 years old she became The Slits' frontwoman in 1976, and was known as the most flamboyant and eccentric member of the group.
-She took guitar lessons from Joe Strummer of The Clash.
-Up's mother is the music promoter Nora Forster, a publishing heiress of the newspaper Der Spiegel whose home became a crash pad and meeting place for many rock musicians, and who financially helped support The Slits, the Sex Pistols and The Clash.
-Ari Up grew up within this creative milieux where she was raised by Forster and John Lydon.
+Ari Up (1962–2010) was born Ariane Daniela Forster in Munich, West Germany, and was a vocalist and member of the Slits, a British punk rock band.
+She was only 14 years old when she became the Slits' frontwoman in 1976, and was known as the most flamboyant and eccentric member of the group.
+She took guitar lessons from Joe Strummer of the Clash.
+Up's mother was the music promoter Nora Forster, a publishing heiress of the German newspaper Der Tagesspiegel whose home became a crash pad and meeting place for many rock musicians, and who financially helped support the Slits, the Sex Pistols and the Clash.
+Ari Up grew up within this creative milieu where she was raised by Forster and John Lydon.

 Gaye Advert

-British born Gaye Advert, also known as Gaye Black, was the bass player for The Adverts.
-She has been called "one of punk's first female icons", and the "first fema[le] punk star".
+British born Gaye Advert, also known as Gaye Black, was the bass player for the Adverts.
+She has been called "one of punk's first female icons", and the "first female punk star".

 Palmolive

-Paloma McLardy (born 1955) is known as the drummer and songwriter for The Slits, as Palmolive.
+Paloma McLardy (born 1955) is known as the drummer and songwriter for the Slits, as Palmolive.
 Born in Spain, she moved to London in 1972 to live in the squats with other counter-cultural youths.
-In London, she befriended Joe Strummer of The Clash, who introduced her to Sid Vicious, bass player for the Sex Pistols.
-Through these alliances she joined the band The Flowers of Romance with guitarist Viv Albertine.
-Having met 14-year-old Ari Up at a Patti Smith concert, they formed the all-women punk band, The Slits, playing gigs with The Clash, the Sex Pistols, the Buzzcocks, and others.
-In 1979, she joined the all female punk band, The Raincoats, who recorded their self-titled debut album for Rough Trade Records.
+In London, she befriended Joe Strummer of the Clash, who introduced her to Sid Vicious, bass player for the Sex Pistols.
+Through these alliances she joined the band the Flowers of Romance with guitarist Viv Albertine.
+Having met 14-year-old Ari Up at a Patti Smith concert, they formed the all-women punk band the Slits, playing gigs with the Clash, the Sex Pistols, the Buzzcocks, and others.
+In 1979, she joined the all-female punk band the Raincoats, who recorded their self-titled debut album for Rough Trade Records.

 Poison Ivy

-Poison Ivy (born Kristy Marlana Wallace in 1953) is known for her work as a guitarist and songwriter who co-founded the American punk-rockabilly band The Cramps.
+Poison Ivy (born Kristy Marlana Wallace in 1953) is known for her work as a guitarist and songwriter who co-founded the American punk-rockabilly band the Cramps.
 Also known as Poison Ivy Rorschach, she also provided vocals, arranged songs and produced many of the band's records.
-She met Lux Interior (born Erick Lee Purkhiser) at Sacramento State College in 1972, who became the singer for The Cramps, whose work gained a cult following as well a course of European commercial success.
+She met Lux Interior (born Erick Lee Purkhiser) at Sacramento State College in 1972, who became the singer for the Cramps, whose work gained a cult following as well as some commercial success in Europe.

 Debbie Harry

 Debbie Harry is one of the most commercially successful musicians of punk rock/new wave.
-Her band, Blondie, often performed at CBGB in New York City, and their 1978 album, Parallel Lines, is considered a punk-pop classic.
-Harry's band, Blondie was inducted into the Rock and Roll Hall of Fame in 2006.
+Her band, Blondie, often performed at CBGB in New York City, and their 1978 album Parallel Lines is considered a punk-pop classic.
+Blondie was inducted into the Rock and Roll Hall of Fame in 2006.